warden-protocol/wardenprotocol/README.md

 # Fusion Chain

-Repo: [https://gitlab.qredo.com/qrdochain/fusionchain](https://gitlab.qredo.com/qrdochain/fusionchain) (connect to VPN first)

-The Qredo Fusion Chain is a blockchain built with the Cosmos SDK.
+The Fusion Chain is a blockchain built with the Cosmos SDK to provide an execution layer to the Qredo network.

-The Ethermint and CosmWasm libraries have been integrated in order to leverage execution of both Solidity-based and WASM-based smart contracts.
+CosmWasm and Ethermint have both been integrated in order to leverage execution of WASM and Solidity-based smart contracts.

 ---